ibexa/documentation-user/docs/creating_content_basic.md

 In image options you can select an image variation.
 Variations can include different sizing options and other filters that are applied to images.
-Available image variations must be configured at a developer level.
+Available image variations must be configured at the developer level.
 See [Images](https://doc.ezplatform.com/en/latest/guide/images/) for a technical guide on how to do this.

 #### Tables